gbouvignies/ChemEx/website/docs/user_guide/fitting/parameter_files.md

 ```

 :::tip

-Setting model-free parameters (e.g. `TAUC_A`) is a simple way to obtain initial
-estimates of relaxation parameters (e.g., `R1_A`, `R2_A`, etc.).
-For every 2.6
-kDa molecular weight, the overall tumbling time is approximately 1 ns at T = 300
-K for biomolecules in H<sub>2</sub>O. Assuming similar molecular structure at
-different conditions, the overall tumbling time is proportional to η/T, where η
-is solution viscosity and T is temperature in Kelvin.
+Setting model-free parameters (e.g., `TAUC_A`) can provide a good initial estimate for relaxation parameters (e.g., `R1_A`, `R2_A`).
+For biomolecules in H<sub>2</sub>O at T = 300 K, the overall tumbling time is roughly 1 ns per 2.6 kDa of molecular weight.
+Tumbling time is proportional to η/T, where η is solution viscosity and T is temperature in Kelvin.
 :::

-## Setting bounds
+## Setting Parameter Bounds

-You can set upper and lower bounds to any fitting parameters by replacing the
-initial value by a list of three elements:
+To set upper and lower bounds for any fitting parameter, replace the initial value with a list of three elements:

 ```toml title="parameters.toml"
 PARAMETER_WITH_NO_BOUNDS = <initial_value>
 PARAMETER_WITH_BOUNDS = [<initial_value>, <lower_bound>, <upper_bound>]
 ```

-Such boundaries can help to prevent parameters wandering off to unrealistic
-values to minimize $χ^2$.
-However, one should be careful not to set too
-stringent boundaries either, as this can result in convergence problems.
-Certain
-minimization algorithms (e.g. `differential_evolution`) require finite bounds on
-all fitted parameters.
+Setting bounds helps prevent parameters from reaching unrealistic values during χ<sup>2</sup> minimization.
+However, avoid overly strict bounds as they can hinder convergence.
+Some minimization algorithms, such as `differential_evolution`, require finite bounds for all fitted parameters.